MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/transmit-and-receive-queues.md

 2. The client driver programs the packets to hardware.
 3. The client driver returns the completed packets to the OS.

 Polling operations occur within the client driver's [*EvtPacketQueueAdvance*](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/netpacketqueue/nc-netpacketqueue-evt_packet_queue_advance) callback function.
 Each packet queue in a client driver is backed by underlying data structures called *net rings*, which contain or link to the actual network data buffers in system memory.
-During *EvtPacketQueueAdvance*, client drivers use the *net ring iterator interface* to carry out operations on the net rings, transferring ownership of the buffers between their hardware and the OS as data is transmitted or received.
+During *EvtPacketQueueAdvance*, client drivers carry out send and receive operations on the net rings by using *net ring iterators*, transferring buffer ownership between hardware and the OS as data is transmitted or received.

 For more information about net rings and net ring iterators, see [Net rings and net ring iterators](net-rings-and-net-ring-iterators.md).